 To apply, please submit materials to uwsmart@uw.edu.
+Applications will be accepted until the position is filled.
+For full consideration, please submit your materials by July 1.

 - CV

 - A letter of interest

 - A statement detailing how your teaching, research, and/or clinical service has supported underrepresented populations across dimensions of gender, sexual orientation, ethnicity, backgrounds, and interests.
 Applicants who have not yet had the opportunity for such experience should note how their work will further the Department's commitment to equity, diversity, and inclusion.